 This ‘shortlist’ doesn’t cover all new distillery activity in Scotland.

-Check out the page about new Scotch whisky distillery projects for the current situation in the whisky world.
+Check out the page about new Scotch whisky distillery projects for details.